Transcend the traditional boundaries of science

 "In the modern world, the chance to combine more than one of the Natural Sciences is a golden opportunity to exploit the exciting developments at the interface between scientific disciplines."

 More than ever, science today transcends the traditional boundaries between physics, chemistry, the biological sciences and mathematics.
-Employers are looking for graduates with a broad experience and expertise in more than one disciplines, along with excellent transferable skills in communication, IT and teamwork.
-The Natural Sciences with a Year in Continental Europe programme is for students whose interests encompass more than one discipline of science, and who seek to combine expertise in the natural sciences with competence in a modern language.
+Increasingly, employers are looking for graduates with broad experience and expertise in a number of disciplines, along with the vital transferable skills of communication, IT and teamwork.
+The Natural Sciences programme is for students whose interests encompass more than one discipline of science or who are not quite sure yet which area to pursue in depth.

-The Natural Sciences programme is led by the School of Biosciences, but draws on the academic expertise of several other Schools in the Colleges of Life and Environmental Sciences and of Engineering and Physical Sciences.
+The Natural Sciences programme is hosted by the School of Biosciences but draws on the academic expertise of several other Schools in the Colleges of Life and Environmental Sciences and of Engineering and Physical Sciences.
 In combining two Major subjects, you can choose from the following disciplines: